 SVQs are available to people of all ages and at all stages of their careers.
 They are available across five levels, which reflect differing aspects from basic work activities to senior managerial skills.

-SQA is the national accreditation and awarding body in Scotland.
-SQA develops, accredits, assesses and certifies all Scottish qualifications except university degrees.
-These courses allow you to build up a range of units leading to your qualification and are designed to prepare you for further study at college or university or to progress directly to employment.
+is the national accreditation and awarding body in Scotland.
+The SQA develops, assess and certifies all Scottish qualifications, except university degrees.
+Theses courses allow you to build up a range of units leading to your qualification and are designed to prepare you for further study at college and university, or to go straight into employment.